streamlit/docs/content/kb/tutorials/databases/snowflake.md

 ## Add connection parameters to your local app secrets

 Your local Streamlit app will read secrets from a file `.streamlit/secrets.toml` in your app’s root directory.
+Learn more about [Streamlit secrets management here](/library/advanced-features/secrets-management).
 Create this file if it doesn’t exist yet and add your Snowflake username, password, [account identifier](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html), and the name of your warehouse, database, and schema as shown below:

 ```toml
 # .streamlit/secrets.toml